zavvy logo

 You can also create a career development framework to fast-track the growth of high-potential employees.

-A role card will represent one of the levels of a career framework, for example, from junior sales manager to mid-level sales manager to senior sales manager.
+Define the levels of your career framework, and the paths for each department.
+A career path will describe all the growth potential within a role, for example, from junior sales manager to mid-level sales manager to senior sales manager.

-This approach will give your employees a clear path for continuous learning and career growth.
+This approach will give your employees a clear path for continuous learning and career growth, as well as more transparency on the expectations for each role level.

 Adobe uses five leadership criteria to assess leadership capabilities among their people, at the employee, manager, and director levels: